huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

     ```SQL
       GRANT CREATE SESSION TO <USERNAME>;
     ```
 3. Grant the select permission for all the tables that are part of the replication
     ```SQL
       GRANT SELECT ON <TABLENAME> TO $USERNAME;
     ```

+    OR

+    Grant the user the selected permission on all of the tables
+    ```SQL
+      GRANT SELECT ANY TABLE TO $USERNAME;
+    ```

 ## III.
 Setup Change Data Capture (CDC)
 In the proceeding steps, grant the instructed permissions to ```rep-usr```